SQream/sqream_docs/getting_started/connecting_to_blue.rst

 #.
 Use the access token within your connector or third-party application or tool configuration.

 #.
-To enable **Jobs**, designate a recently created client or one of your existing clients as a connection for Jobs by choosing it from the Jobs column on under the **Access Token Management** tab.
+To enable **Jobs**, designate a recently created client or one of your existing clients as a connection for Jobs by choosing it from the Jobs column, under the **Access Token Management** tab.

 Managing Access Tokens
 -------------------------------